Settlement Agreements are contracts between an employer and employee which facilitate the termination of the contract of employment.

 Where an Agreement is inadequate or an employee believes that they should be paid more than the amount payable in the draft Agreement, we can attempt to negotiate an amendment to the Agreement.
 We can also advise employees on their options which may include not signing the Agreement and making a claim to the Employment Tribunal.

 For a Settlement Agreement to be valid, an employee must receive advice from an employment law specialist.
 Most employers contribute towards the employees legal fees and, where they have done so, we normally limit our fees to the amount which the employer is contributing so our services are free to the employee.

 A settlement can also be reached with the employer following a claim having been made at the Employment Tribunal.
 We can assist in negotiating these settlements and in drafting the appropriate terms.

-Please contact us if you have a Settlement Agreement and we can usually see you that day or soon thereafter.
+Contact our Employment Law team on 020 7228 0017 if you have a Settlement Agreement and we can usually see you that day or soon thereafter.